ome/bio-formats-documentation/sphinx/developers/matlab-dev.rst

   :start-after: bfsave-metadata-start
   :end-before: bfsave-metadata-end

+The dimension order of the file on disk can be specified in two ways:

+- either by passing an OME-XML metadata option as a key/value pair as shown above
+- or as an optional positional argument of ``bfsave``

+If a metadata object is passed to ``bfsave``, its dimension order stored internally will take precedence.

 For more information about the methods to store the metadata, see the :xml_javadoc:`MetadataStore <ome/xml/meta/MetadataStore.html>` Javadoc page.